shionhonda/hippocampus-garden/content/blog/pandas_boxplot/index.md

 ![](2020-06-15-14-21-03.png)

 ## Group by Categorical or Discrete Variable
 First, let's group by the categorical variable `time` and create a boxplot for `tip`.
-This is done just by two pandas methods: `groupby` and `boxplot`.
+This is done just by two pandas methods `groupby` and `boxplot`.

 ```python
 df.groupby("time").boxplot(column="tip");